ssvlabs/gitbook-docs/docs/operators/operator-node/node-setup/best-practices.md

 **Considerations:**
 - **Besu and Teku** were reported to be not a great fit together, with SSV specifically.
 - **Erigon (EL)** has the largest ledger in ELs, is heavy on RAM usage, and lower sync speed.
 For home setups with limited resources it can cause issues.
-- **Nimbus (CL)** performs well on a low validator count, however, post ~250 it won't be able to scale properly and you might have to switch clients.
+- **Nimbus (CL)** performs well on a low validator count.
+However, with more than ~250 validators it won't be able to scale properly and you might have to switch the client.
 - **Lighthouse (CL)** has the largest ledger in CLs, consider this when choosing EL pair to it.
 Especially when Disk size is limited.